fieu/discord.sh/README.md

 1. [Setup a webhook][webhook] in the desired Discord text channel
 2. Download (or clone) a copy of `discord.sh`
-3. Point `discord.sh` at a webhook endpoint (see above)
+3. Point `discord.sh` at a webhook endpoint (see below)
 4. Go nuts.

 ### 2. Specifying a Webhook URL within `discord.sh`

-There are three ways to point `discord.sh` at a webhook endpoint, in order of recommended usage:
+There are three ways to point `discord.sh` at a webhook endpoint, in order of priority that `discord.sh` takes:

-1. Set an environment variable called `$DISCORD_WEBHOOK`
+1. Pass the webhook URL as an argument to `discord.sh` using `--webhook-url`
-2. Create a file called `.webhook` in the same directory as `discord.sh`, containing only the webhook URL
+2. Set an environment variable called `$DISCORD_WEBHOOK`
-3. Pass the webhook URL as an argument to `discord.sh` using `--webhook-url`
+3. Create a file called `.webhook` in the same directory as `discord.sh`, containing only the webhook URL

 ### 3. Using the script